-- A. Prepare a comprehensive plan or parts thereof for the development of the City. - B. Prepare and recommend for adoption to the City Council a zoning ordinance and zoning map for the City. - C. Review all applications for text and map amendments and all recommendations for text and map amendments referred to it by the City Council and make recommendations thereupon to the City Council. - D. Prepare and recommend for adoption to the City Council regulations for the subdivision of land within the City and to administer the regulations as applicable. - E. Prepare and recommend for adoption to the City Council a plat or plats or an official map showing the exact location of the boundary lines of existing, proposed, extended, widened, or narrowed streets, public open spaces, or public building sites, together with regulations to control the erection of buildings or other structures within such lines, within the city or a specified portion thereof. - F. Review and act upon all requests, as specified by this ordinance, including, but not limited to, conditional use requests and final site development plan review.
+- A. Prepare a comprehensive plan or parts thereof for the development of the City. - B. Prepare and recommend for adoption to the City Council a Zoning Ordinance and zoning map for the City, and amendments to the Zoning Ordinance. - C. Review all applications for text and map amendments and all recommendations for text and map amendments referred to it by the City Council and make recommendations thereupon to the City Council. - D. Prepare and recommend for adoption to the City Council regulations for the subdivision of land within the City and to administer the regulations as applicable. - E. Prepare and recommend for adoption to the City Council a plat or plats or an official map showing the exact location of the boundary lines of existing, proposed, extended, widened, or narrowed streets, public open spaces, or public building sites, together with regulations to control the erection of buildings or other structures within such lines, within the City or a specified portion thereof. - F. Review and prepare recommendations regarding all requests, as specified by this ordinance, including, but not limited to, Zoning Map amendments, Zoning Ordinance text amendments, PUD concept plans, special use permits, concept site plans, preliminary plats, and final plats involving dedications.